faddat/Raydium-Jito-Token-Sniper/README.md

     c) Edit the ./settings.ts with all commented fields

     d) Edit the ./src/config.ts with the closest blockengine to your rpc.
 For example the default is `frankfurt.mainnet.block-engine.jito.wtf` and you could change it to `ny.mainnet.block-engine.jito.wtf`.
-THIS MAXIMIZES SPEEEEEEED!!!!
+THIS MAXIMIZES SPEEEEEEED!!!

     e) Run `ts-node snipe.ts`